department-of-veterans-affairs/vets.gov-content-style-guide/terms.md

 - active duty: Hyphenate when it modifies a noun; do not cap (active-duty Servicemember)
 - accredited representative: Lowercase.
 (A trained professional trusted to help with VA-related claims) OR "You can get help from a trained professional trusted to help with VA-related claims.
 [Find an accredited representative]."
+- Advanced: Initial cap when used in the context of account level (for example: My HealtheVet Advanced)
 - Agent Orange: defined as a toxic chemical used to clear trees and plants during the war.
 - annual: Use "each year."
 - apply (use "file a claim for disability compensation" rather than "apply for benefits")